High-dimensional coherent one-way quantum key distribution: Introduction

-However, implementation of high-dimensional QKD protocols in commercial systems is still held back, since present high-dimensional schemes require significantly higher experimental resources.
-The large experimental overhead results from the fact that high-dimensional encoding not only increases the channel capacity, but it also increases the amount of information that Eve can extract.
+Implementation of high-dimensional QKD protocols in commercial systems is still held back since present high-dimensional schemes require significantly more complex experimental resources, relative to the cost-effective two-dimensional systems \cite{bunandar2018metropolitan}.
+The large experimental overhead results from the fact that high-dimensional encoding not only increases the channel capacity but also increases the amount of information that Eve can extract.
 Most QKD protocols limit the amount of information accessible to Eve by projecting the quantum states at the receiver's end on unbiased bases.
-While the projection in binary schemes is usually implemented with a single interferometer followed by a single photon detector (SPD), most d-dimensional schemes require $O(d)$ imbalanced interferometers and $O(d)$ SPDs.
-Thus, to date, all high-dimensional QKD systems implementations required complex and expensive systems that are impractical for commercial applications.
+While the projection in two-dimensional schemes is usually implemented with a single interferometer followed by a single photon detector (SPD), to fully exploit the potential capacity of d-dimensional schemes, $O(d)$ imbalanced interferometers and $O(d)$ SPDs \cite{islam2017provably, islam2019scalable, vagniluca2020efficient} are required.
+Thus, to date, all high-dimensional QKD systems implementations require complex and expensive systems that are impractical for commercial applications.

-In this work we present a different approach for high-dimensional QKD with time-bin encoding, which can be implemented using a standard commercial QKD system without any hardware modifications.
-Instead, we show that Eve’s information can be bounded by simply randomizing the time-bins order.
-We further analyze the security and expected secure key rate for optimized Eve's strategy.
-Finally, we experimentally demonstrate a 32 dimensional protocol over a 40 km long fiber using only two single-photon detectors and one interferometer at the receiver end.
-We demonstrate the improved performance of our protocol in comparison to the binary COW protocol using the same experimental setup, and show more than a two-fold increase in the asymptotically secure key rate.
+In this work, we present a different approach for high-dimensional QKD with time-bin encoding, which can be implemented using a standard commercial QKD system without any hardware modifications.
+Instead, we show that the eavesdropper’s information (Eve) can be bounded by simply randomizing the time-bins order of the qudits sent by the transmitter (Alice).
+Our approach is particularly relevant for systems in the detector saturation regime, where the secure key rate is limited by the number of photons that can be detected by the receiver.
+The detector saturation regime is the common regime among deployed systems \cite{lee2019large}.